9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 What is special about Isabela Island?

-Every one of the Galapagos Island is special in its own way, but Isabella is particularly unique because when you arrive you will be welcomed by the funny sea lions that are all over the place on the jetty and the beach nearby.
+Every one of the Galapagos Islands is special in its own way, but Isabella is particularly unique because when you arrive, you will be welcomed by the funny sea lions that are all over the place on the jetty and the beach nearby.

 Of course.
 Make sure you stay for a few days and enjoy all the incredible tours available.

-How do I get to Isabela Galapagos Islands?
+How do I get to Isabel in the Galapagos Islands?

 You can get to Isabela Island by ferry from Santa Cruz, every day or twice a week from San Cristobal.
 Make sure you check the schedule with a local agency.